 For the past two years, FHI has awarded a small number of scholarships to DPhil students starting at the University of Oxford whose research aims to answer crucial questions for improving the long-term prospects of humanity.

 Our goal is to choose the very best students and support them as they begin work on some of the greatest challenges the human race faces.
 The scholarship is an opportunity to engage with leading researchers working on humanity’s future, while deepening your own expertise through a DPhil.
 We hope the scholarship will give students the financial and intellectual independence to engage with whatever seems most important in their area of research for the long-term flourishing of humanity.

 About the scholarship

-As one of the recipients of the Future of Humanity Institute scholarship, you will become part of a group of exceptional students working on crucial questions for humanity across a range of disciplines.
+Recipients of the Future of Humanity Institute scholarship become part of a group of exceptional students working on crucial questions for humanity across a range of disciplines.